artis3n/cloud-hackbox/README.md

 To connect to the VNC server, you must run a SSH local port forward to the remote `5901` port.

 `tcp/5432` is blocked as the Postgres database should not be exposed beyond localhost.

+You can add additional ports as you desire with `ufw allow <num>`, however you will also need to update the security group for your instance or modify the Terraform to accomplish the same.

 #### Usage